tigerkey10/DGP-PGTN/README.md

 #### prediction server for the broader reach of the research paper.
-It is available on 175.178.9.163, which contains gene_id, disease_id, true label and our predict.
+[Disease-gene association predict model](175.178.9.163), which contains gene_id, disease_id, true label and our predict.